 You must meet specific requirements to get a Columbus dumpster permit.

-Online permit applications that don’t meet the conditions might not be approved.
-And that means that it will push back your project schedule.
+Online permit applications that don’t meet the conditions might not be approved, which will delay your project schedule.

-When applying for a Columbus dumpster permit, you need to supply as much required information as possible.
-For instance, you will need to fill out the form with permit details showing the project start date, the number of days you will need to use the public property, the start and end of your work hours (on the project), and the permit reasons.
+When applying for a Columbus dumpster permit, you must supply as much information as possible.
+For instance, you must fill out the form with permit details showing the project start date, the days you will need to use the public property, the start and end of your work hours (on the project), and the permit reasons.

 Additionally, you will need to fill out your address and contact information—if applicable, you will also need to include your parking meters.